Code quality metrics: How to evaluate and improve your code

 What is code quality and why should you care?

-The easier code is to read, the easier it is to understand and edit, and runs faster and with fewer errors, resulting in its enhanced maintainability and extensibility.
-All of this leads to faster development and fewer bugs, providing long-term cost reduction.
+The easier code is to read, the easier it is to understand and edit.
+Simpler code runs faster and with fewer errors, making it easier to maintain and iterate on.
+Faster development and fewer bugs add up to long-term cost reduction.
+These characteristics define high-quality code, but how can development teams make code easier to read?

 Quantitative code quality

-Quantitative quality measurements can be defined with a numerical value.
+Quantitative quality measurements are metrics that can be defined with a numerical value.
 For example, code coverage — the percentage of code that runs during unit tests — is a discrete value between 0% and 100%.
 The greater the value, the less chance there is for undetected bugs.
 Therefore, code quality is likely higher.

 Consider the average number of lines of code (LOC) per function or class.
 Generally, fewer lines result in greater readability.
 Most seasoned programmers have undoubtedly encountered many 1,000+ LOC functions, and it is unlikely that those were easy to read or understand.

-The interpretation of quantitative code metrics is a subjective practice.
+While crucial, quantitative metrics provide only part of the picture.
+Even 100% test coverage does not indicate that the code will be problem-free.
+While the metric itself is an objective measure, the interpretation of quantitative code metrics is subjective.
 One team member may think 50% code coverage is enough, but another member may think 80% is the minimum acceptable.
 Fortunately, quantitative metrics find balance with their qualitative counterparts.

 Qualitative code quality

-Qualitative measures can be highly subjective.
-Some programmers prefer longer variable names that express their purpose, while others feel more comfortable using truncated names like ord or cust.
+.
 Naming conventions vary depending on the language.
 This makes qualitative metrics more difficult to define, especially for those whose primary languages may differ from those of their peers.

 One vital way to enhance code quality and maintain open discussion about subjective quality metrics is to perform regular code reviews.
 In this process, coworkers can rate the overall quality of one another’s code.